Global Conference on AI, Security and Ethics 2025

 • David Sully, CEO, Advai

-• Jibu Elias, Country Lead for India, Responsible Computing Challenge & Fellow, Mozilla
+• Jibu Elias, Country Lead for India, Responsible Computing Challenge and Fellow, Mozilla

-• Moses B Khanyile, Director, Defence Artificial Intelligence Research Unit, Faculty of Military Science, Stellenbosch University, South Africa
+• Moses B Khanyile, Director, Defence Artificial Intelligence Research Unit (DAIRU), Faculty of Military Science, Stellenbosch University, South Africa

 • Arnaud Valli, Head of Public Affairs, Comand AI